Airbnb and strata – what you should know about short-term letting

 QLD: Queensland’s laws are quite relaxed for Airbnb-type short-term letting of private property.
 In the last two years, the number of Airbnb listings in the state has spiked steeply, according to a report by the University of Sydney.
 While many people are not quite happy about the state’s lax stance towards the trend and are asking for stricter state laws to regulate short-term letting, tourism has benefited from holiday rentals in coastal towns.

-2. The by-laws or rules of your property for short-term letting
+2. The by-laws or rules of your strata property for short-term letting such as AirBnb

 Even if your state allows it, you still need to comply with your community’s by-laws and rules to ensure your plans do not cause trouble for others living in your community.
 Holidays are all about having a good time and socialising.
 If your guest’s loud parties or carelessness with a shared property disrupts the life of your neighbour, that’s not a good thing.